Eric Harris and Dylan Klebold

 Harris and Klebold were both born in 1981.
 Harris was born in Wichita, Kansas, but moved around frequently as a child due to his father's occupation in the United States Air Force, while Klebold was born and raised near Columbine.
-Harris' family eventually settled in Colorado in 1992.
-Shortly after, Harris and Klebold met, while they were in the 7th grade.
+Harris's family eventually settled in Colorado in 1992.
+Shortly after, Harris and Klebold met while they were in the 7th grade.
 Over time, they became increasingly close.
 By the time they were juniors in high school, they were described as inseparable.
-There are differing reports; some say Harris and Klebold were very unpopular students once they were upperclassmen, and frequent targets of bullying, while others say they were not near the bottom of the school's social hierarchy and each had many friends, along with active social lives.
-Columbine High School was known to have an intense "jock culture", which saw popular students, mainly athletes, benefit from special treatment from faculty and other students.
+There are differing reports; some say Harris and Klebold were very unpopular students once they were upperclassmen, as well as frequent targets of bullying, while others say they were not near the bottom of the school's social hierarchy and that each had many friends, along with active social lives.
+Columbine High School was alleged to have an intense "jock culture", which saw popular students, mainly athletes, benefit from special treatment from faculty and other students.

-According to their journal entries, Harris and Klebold had seemed to begin planning the attack by May 1998, nearly an entire year before the attack.
+According to their journal entries, Harris and Klebold seem to have begun planning the attack by May 1998, nearly a year before the attack.
 Throughout the next eleven months, Harris and Klebold meticulously built explosives and gathered an arsenal of weapons.
 Both Harris and Klebold each left behind several journal writings and home videos, ones they made both alone and together, foreshadowing the massacre and explaining their motives.
 Harris and Klebold hoped this content would be viewed by the public extensively and inspire followers, although much of the evidence has never been released by authorities.